skynettoday/skynet-today/_posts/posts/2017-10-11-openai-dota-ii.md

 ### The Gist

-While OpenAI undoubtedly created an impressive demo, it seems unlikely that their research (if it is even ever published) will have been much more than an application of existing methods to a new game under a very specifically controlled set of circumstances.
+While OpenAI undoubtedly created an impressive demo, it seems unlikely that their research, if it is ever published, will have been much more than an application of existing methods to a new game under a very specifically controlled set of circumstances.
 In no way does it represent a "Killer AI" or some sort of existential threat.